 Symetra is an insurance company based in Bellevue, Washington.
-The company offers a diverse product range which includes life insurance policies, annuities, and employee benefits, which are distributed all over the country through a network of banks, broker-dealers, advisors, consultants, and agents.
+They offer a diverse product range which includes life insurance, annuities, and employee benefits, which are distributed all over the country through a network of banks, broker-dealers, advisors, consultants, and agents.

 History and Background

 Symetra Financial was established in 1957 as a subsidiary of Safeco.
-Within just 10 years, the company managed to issue life insurance policies worth $1 billion.
+Within just 10 years, Symetra had issued $1 billion of life insurance.
 By 1995, the company had over $10 billion in assets.
 By 1999, the company had issued life insurance policies worth $30 billion.

 In 2004, Symetra was acquired by a group of investors, which included Berkshire Hathaway and White Mountains Insurance Group.
 In 2010, the company went public and was listed on the New York Stock Exchange.